VHDPlus/vhdplus-website/docs/ide/teamexplorer.md

 ![TeamExplorer New Repository](/img/ide/TeamExplorerNewRepository.PNG)

 1. Done!
 The repository got created at the same directory as your project.
-This is enough to track changes locally, but if you want to sync your changes with providers like Github you will need to [add a remote](#add-a-remote)
+This is enough to track changes locally, but if you want to sync your changes with providers like GitHub you will need to [add a remote](#add-a-remote)

-### Clone an exising repository
+### Clone an existing repository
 1. Get the URL of the repository you want to clone.
 It should look like this: `https://github.com/leonbeier/VHDPlus_Libraries_and_Examples`
 2. Open the Team Explorer `View -> Team Explorer`
 3. Open the Menu using the ⋯ button on the right of the Team Explorer view and select Clone